#Host publicly accessible web URLs from a home server using a remote proxy

 netfilter-persistent save

 From your home server, you can run a quick test, as long as you already have a HTTP server running locally.
 Don’t forget to generate a new SSH key for your local server and authorize it on the remote machine.
-If everything until now went smoothly, you will be able to access a local web endpoint using the remote server IP as the DNS entry for your domain.
+If everything went smoothly until now, you can access a local web endpoint using the remote server IP as the DNS entry for your domain.

 ssh -N -R 80:<local_ip>:80 root@<remote_ip>

-If the port forwarding worked, you can create deployment files for it so Kubernetes itself can maintain the connection up and running for you.
+If the port forwarding worked, you can now create deployment files so that Kubernetes can keep the tunnel running.
 Customize and apply the following to your local cluster.

 apiVersion: v1